markscripter/fizzbuzz/README.md

 # fizzbuzz
-A JS Solution for FizzBuzz
+This is a JS solution for the 'fizzbuzz' coding challenge, found [here](http://c2.com/cgi/wiki?FizzBuzzTest)